PupXian/pupxian.github.io/README.md

 The link index is categorized as much as possible, and the links are added in alphabetical order.

 ### Updates
+* 2024-07-10 Added  4 shops in ABDL, 5 shops in general, 1 in clothing, 1 in pup / pet play,  1 in leather, and 3 in toys
 * 2024-07-03 Added AASSOXX and shortened the disclaimer slightly
 * 2024-06-24 Added R&Co
 * 2024-05-28 Added several stores